gitdexgit/keyboard/README.md

 2.  **Copy the /etc/keyd/default.conf File**

-    Copy the `us_rpd` file from this repository to the system's XKB symbols directory.
+    Copy the `us_rpd` file from this repository to the system's /etc/keyd directory.

     ```bash
     sudo cp /etc/keyd/default.conf /etc/keyd/